Ana-Akaishi/data-science-projects/Bank_Loan_Default/README.md

 Basically, if you cherry pick default clients from past datasets (even from the same bank) you are adding unknonwn variables from that time period.
 And this will make a bigger mess and the model won't perform well.

 ## How to fix unbalanced datasets?
+There are a few ways to deal with unbalanced datasets.
+Since default is a very rare event, we can:
+- Generate synthetic data for minority class
+- Increase the penalty if the model classify the minority class

+If you want more information, [this](https://dataheadhunters.com/academy/how-to-build-a-business-credit-risk-model-in-python/) is a good reference reading.
+Even though is abour credit risk, the principles are the same for default loans.
+Rare events, clientes with N number of features on which we want to predict bad clients.

+## Model
+Loan default is nothing but a classifier problem.
+I need to classify clients between defaulter and non-defaulter.

+This situation allow me to use **Logistic Regression** to classify and predict bad (default) clients.
+I'll compare the results of this linear regression with **Neural Networks** and check who perform better due the variables available.